rayhm6419/chefmate-ai---smart-meal-planner/README.md

 3. Run the app:
    `npm run dev`

+## Deploying to Render

+- Render defaults to Node 16, which is incompatible with Vite 6 and React 19.
+Set the Node version to **20** (or later) in your Render service or respect the included [.nvmrc](.nvmrc) to avoid build failures like exit code 27.

 ## API base URL

 - Frontend reads `VITE_API_URL` (required for production) and optional `VITE_DEV_API_URL` from `config/env.ts`.